 As the second biggest island in the Whitsundays group, Hook Island has a little bit of something for everyone.
-The dive and snorkel sites around the north side offer some great variation in coral formations.
-It is permenant home to some of our largest Maori Wrasse as well as seasonal meeting place Manta Rays.
+The snorkel sites around the north side offer some great variation in coral formations.
+It is also home to some of our largest Maori Wrasse as well as the seasonal meeting place of Manta Rays.

-Hook Island has one of the lowest cost resort that has an observatory that was built in the 1960's.
-Although it survived through two cyclones, the observatory is sadly now closed down although will not be dismantled as it remains part of the Whitsunday islands history.
+Hook Island is also home to an observatory that was built in the 1960's.
+Although it survived through two cyclones, the observatory is now sadly closed although will not be dismantled as it remains part of the Whitsunday islands history.

 This idyllic island is at least twice the size at low tide as it is at high tide!
-With a hill of bushland making up the north end of the island and a sand bar stretching almost a mile south, the high tide totally washes the majority of the island away at least twice a day.
+With a hill of bushland making up the north end of the island and a sandbar stretching almost a mile south, the high tide totally washes the majority of the island away at least twice a day.
 On either side of the sand bar is reef, starting at the beach and dropping gradually off to 15 metres.
+A great spot for first time snorkelers, with easy access to its fringing reef from the beach and shallow waters, this is also a great place to spot turtles!